- What are DDT, DDE, and DDD?

 - How can DDT, DDE, and DDD affect my health?

-- Is there a medical test to show whether I've been exposed to DDT, DDE, and DDD?
+- Can I get a medical test to check for DDT, DDE, and DDD?

-- Where can I get more information?
+- Want more information?

 ToxFAQsTM for DDT, DDE, and DDD